-I whole heartily agree so I have compiled a list of the most effective and some slightly outside of the box healthcare marketing ideas to try for your medical practice.
+I whole heartily agree so I have compiled a list of the most effective and some slightly out of the box healthcare marketing ideas to try for your medical practice.

 1. Perform a Medical Website SEO Audit

-How can you decide on what medical SEO marketing initiatives you need to move forward if you don’t know what’s going on now?
+How can you decide on what medical SEO strategies you need to move forward if you don’t know what’s going on now?

 Your website is the single most important digital asset to your business, especially when it comes to ranking highly in SERPs for keywords related to your practice specialty or geographical area.